watml/weighted-Banzhaf/README.md

 Note that the final results have been included in args.py so that they will be automatically filled in if param==-1.
 Since the default of param is -1, to replicate the reported results for the one tagged as robust, run

 `
-python main.py -dir authentic_noises -dataset iris phoneme -n_valued 10 -n_val 10 -flip_percent 0 -lr 1.0 -value weighted_banzhaf -estimator exact_value game_seed 0 1 2 3 4 5 6 7 8 9
+python main.py --dir authentic_noises --dataset iris phoneme --n_valued 10 --n_val 10 --flip_percent 0 --lr 1.0 --value weighted_banzhaf --estimator exact_value --game_seed 0 1 2 3 4 5 6 7 8 9
 `

 After all the exact values are calculated, the reported figures can be obtained by running

 `
-python plot_authentic_noises.py -dir authentic_noises
+python plot_authentic_noises.py --dir authentic_noises
 `